-field is QBPSK, the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered).
-If PHY version identifier = 0, the PHY shall continue to detect the received signal using EHT receive procedure in Clause 36 (Extremely High Throughput (EHT) PHY specification).
-If PHY version identifier = 1, the PHY entity shall continue with the follow UHR preamble processing
+field is QBPSK, the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered) if the PHY entity is not ELR capble.
+Otherwise, the PHY entity should continue searching for the ELR-MARK.

-If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Validate U-SIG indication and if device is not ELR capable, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).
+If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Validate U-SIG indication, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation) if the PHY entity is not ELR capable.
+Otherwise, the PHY entity should continue searching for the ELR-MARK.
 A Validate U-SIG indication is defined as a Validate field in the U-SIG field being set to 0 or a field value of a field in the U-SIG field being set to a Validate state.
-If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Validate U-SIG indication and if device is ELR capable, PHY entity should continue to check if ELR-MARK is detected or not.

 If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Disregard U-SIG indication, the PHY entity shall continue processing the U-SIG.
 A Disregard U-SIG indication is defined as a Disregard field in the U-SIG field being set to any value or a field value of a field in the U-SIG field being set to a Disregard state.
 The PHY entity shall not process the Disregard field.

-If the U-SIG field indicates an invalid CRC: in case device is ELR capable, the PHY entity should continue to check if ELR-MARK is detected following the ELR processing procedure below.
-If device is not ELR capable, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in
+If the U-SIG field indicates an invalid CRC: the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in

-37.10 (UHR Spatial reuse operation).
+37.10 (UHR Spatial reuse operation) if the PHY entity is not ELR capable.
+Otherwise, the PHY entity should continue searching for the ELR-MARK.

 RXTIMEs =